microsoft/clrmd/Documentation/ClrRuntime.md

 }
 ```

-You can see the modules loaded for rach `ClrAppDomain` instance via the `Modules`
+You can see the modules loaded for each `ClrAppDomain` instance via the `Modules`
 property:

 ```c#